kaushik2103/Federated-Learning-for-DDOS-Attack/README.md

 ## Evaluation Metrics
 Using random forest classification model of machine learning we achieve the following accuracy:
 - Accuracy: `>79%` for Global Model

+Using deep learning model LSTM we achieve the following accuracy:
+- Accuracy: `>92%` for Global Model